 Imagine your favorite superfoods combined with granola and topped with dark chocolate and chopped pistachios.
 Does this sound too good to be true?
-Good, because this recipe for Pistachio Granola Bark is as delicious as it is good for you.
+This recipe for Pistachio Granola Bark is as delicious as it is good for you.
 Enjoy!

-There’s nothing like making chocolate bark to really show off your decadent side.
-The next time you’re having a party, put a plate of this Pistachio Granola Bark out and just wait for the oohs and ahhs to ensue.
-As I mentioned before, the lightly sweetened superfood granola is topped with a layer of dark chocolate and garnished with sea salt and pistachios.
-This recipe calls for Waxing Kara Butter Bean Honey, which adds a perfect touch of autumn goodness to each and every bite, however, you can use any honey that you might have on hand.
+There’s nothing like making chocolate bark to show off your decadent side.
+The next time you have a party, put a plate of this Pistachio Granola Bark out and wait for the oohs and ahhs to ensue.
+As I mentioned, the lightly sweetened superfood granola is topped with a layer of dark chocolate and garnished with sea salt and pistachios.
+Light, mild honey is preferred for this recipe; however, you can use any honey you might have on hand.

 How to Make Chocolate Pistachio Granola Bark

 Heat your oven to 350F.
 Line a baking sheet with parchment paper.
-First, gather all of the ingredients that you will need to make this Granola Bark.
-You’ll need Honey, dark chocolate chips, dried super fruit, cranberries, blueberries, raisins, hemp seeds, sunflower seeds, uncooked quinoa, chopped walnuts, chopped cashews, slivered almonds, chopped pistachios, vanilla, coconut oil, sea salt
+First, gather all the ingredients you need to make this Granola Bark.
+You’ll need Honey, dark chocolate chips, dried super fruit, cranberries, blueberries, raisins, hemp seeds, sunflower seeds, uncooked quinoa, chopped walnuts, chopped cashews, slivered almonds, chopped pistachios, vanilla, coconut oil, and sea salt.

-Making the granola base is really quite simple.
-In a large saucepan, add honey, coconut oil, and vanilla over medium heat stirring frequently until well blended.
+Making the granola base is quite simple.
+In a large saucepan, add honey, coconut oil, and vanilla over medium heat, frequently stirring until well blended.
 Add the nuts, uncooked quinoa, and seeds.
 Stir until all the ingredients are evenly covered.
-Spread this mixture out on the prepared pan, and be sure to spread it out evenly across the pan.
+Spread this mixture on the prepared pan, and spread it out evenly across the pan.
 Bake for 20 minutes, until the granola is golden on the edges.

-Melt the chocolate by placing in a saucepan over medium to medium-low heat, stirring occasionally.
+Melt the chocolate in a saucepan over medium-high heat, stirring occasionally.
 Once melted, spread over the granola, swirling to create beautiful patterns in the chocolate before it sets.
 Top with coarse sea salt and pistachio pieces.
 Place the pan in the refrigerator to allow the chocolate to set.
 This should take 30 minutes or so.

 Adapting Chocolate Pistachio Granola Bark